Excl. VAT

 Perhaps the most effective way of ensuring paper documents are not stolen is to avoid creating them in the first place.
 Organisations should avoid creating hard copies of documents that contain sensitive information.
 If documents are being stored on the cloud, the organisation should ensure that they are properly encrypted and secure.

-Paper documents should be placed in an area or a room that can be locked when it is unoccupied.
+Sensitive paper documents should be placed in an area or a room that can be locked when it is unoccupied.
 Instead of leaving hard copies lying around, businesses should invest in secure storage cabinets.
 Steel storage cabinets can be used to store important materials.
-These cabinets may also provide a degree of protection against fire (Info Trends, 2013 ³).
+These cabinets may also provide a degree of protection against fire.

 Get the latest product launches and offers sent direct to your inbox